 Myth #4: EDR Replaces AV

-EDR works collaboratively with these front lines of defence to detect more advanced threats, cloaked as something less harmful.
+EDR works collaboratively with these front lines of defense to detect more advanced threats, cloaked as something less harmful.

-So, the cost associated with protecting an organization from a cyber threat grows from first line of defence to a more embedded practise of tracking down sneaky threats.
+So, the cost associated with protecting an organization from a cyber threat grows from first line of defense to a more embedded practice of tracking down sneaky threats.